 Here is an opening paragraph from another persuasive text.
 Teacher reads the text out loud.
-Students follow along and underline the words that they don't know as the teacher reads.
-Review the words that are causing difficulty.
+Students follow along and underline words they don't know as the teacher reads.
+Review any words that are causing difficulty.

 Text 2 (opening paragraph)